-Another opportunity to limit information sharing with affiliates is included in the Fair and Accurate Credit Transaction Act (FACTA), a law that amended the FCRA in 2003.
+Another opportunity to limit information sharing with affiliates is included in the Fair and Accurate Credit Transaction Act (FACTA).
 The FACTA affiliate sharing opt out provision is discussed in Part 10 of PRC Fact Sheet 6a: Facts on FACTA and the Federal Trade Commission's Affiliate Marketing Rule, Final Rule.
 This rule generally prohibits using certain information received from an affiliate to make a solicitation to a consumer about the person’s products or services, unless the consumer is given notice and a reasonable opportunity and a reasonable and simple method to opt out of the making of such solicitations, and the consumer does not opt out.

 What is a "joint marketer"?

 A "joint marketer" is a company that contracts with another company to sell you financial services or products.
 It is standard practice in the financial services industry for companies to enter into marketing agreements with telemarketers or direct mail marketers.
 Information can be freely shared under such contracts.
 GLB requires that such contracts be for the purpose of marketing financial products or services.
 The receiving company must restrict further disclosure of the customer data.
 The law does not enable you to say "no" to sharing your information under these marketing agreements.